Leo (2023 Indian film): Box office

 Leo grossed ₹145 crore worldwide on its opening day, which was the highest first day gross for a Tamil film, with over ₹79 crore from India.
 The film surpassed Jawan to become the biggest opening for an Indian film in 2023.
 The film crossed ₹200 crore in two days, earning ₹122 crore from India becoming the fastest Tamil film to reach the ₹200 crore mark.

 Leo debuted in third place at the worldwide box office, beating Killers of the Flower Moon on its opening weekend.
 It grossed an estimated ₹403 crore worldwide from its opening weekend of four days, becoming the fastest Tamil film to reach the ₹400 crore mark.
 It also became the first Tamil film to enter the global weekend chart of Comscore, emerging as the number one film of the global box-office weekend.
 Vijay became the first Indian actor to have two films top the Global Weekend charts, the other being Master (2021).

 The film grossed ₹461 crore globally in seven days, becoming the highest-grossing Tamil film in its opening week.
 It became the fastest Tamil film to reach the ₹500 crore mark in 10 days of its release.
 On the film's 11th day of release, it crossed the milestone ₹300 crore mark domestically and reached ₹530 crore globally.
 The film crossed the 600 crore mark at the box office worldwide in the 25 days of its release.
 On the other hand, Box Office India stated that the film ended its run with ₹595 crore worldwide.
 It made ₹230 crore from Tamil Nadu becoming the highest-grossing film in Tamil Nadu.

-Leo emerged as the second highest-grossing Tamil film of 2023 and the sixth highest-grossing Indian film of 2023.
-It became the highest-grossing Tamil film overseas, the second highest-grossing Tamil film of all time, the sixth highest-grossing South Indian film of all time and the 16th highest-grossing Indian film of all time.
+Leo emerged as the second highest-grossing Tamil film of 2023 and the seventh highest-grossing Indian film of 2023.
+It became the highest-grossing Tamil film overseas, the third highest-grossing Tamil film of all time, the eleventh highest-grossing South Indian film of all time and the 24th highest-grossing Indian film of all time.
 Leo is the highest-grossing film in the franchise as of its release.

+Following its release, Leo’s box-office performance attracted public discussion, with some theatre owners and trade observers expressing doubts over the profitability of the film in relation to the reported collections.
+The producers dismissed these concerns, maintaining that the announced figures were accurate and that there was no misreporting of box-office data.
+Media coverage framed the issue as a difference of opinion between exhibitors and the production team rather than evidence of any confirmed irregularities.